Immediate access to our expert clinical teams

 Gastroscopy

-Includes biopsy/polyp and histology, medical report and results of biopsies taken.
+Includes biopsy/polyp and histology, procedure report and results of biopsies taken.

 Face to face follow-up consultation on the day